Ukrainian football clubs in European competitions: UEFA Champions League/European Cup

 Until 1992–93 Ukrainian teams represented the Soviet Union.
 The Soviet teams did not enter the European Cup competitions until 1966.
 In 1992 the competition's name has changed to UEFA Champions League.

 Notes: Blue border colour indicates seasons for which UEFA coefficient earned by Ukrainian clubs was awarded to Russia.

-Note: UEFA denotes qualified for the UEFA Cup/Europa League.
+Note: UEFA/EL denotes qualified for the UEFA Cup/Europa League.

 UEFA Europa League/UEFA Cup

 Until 1992–93 Ukrainian teams represented the Soviet Union.
 The Soviet teams did not play in the Inter-Cities Fairs Cup.
 In 2009 the competition's name has changed to UEFA Europa League.

 Notes: Blue border colour indicates seasons for which UEFA coefficient earned by Ukrainian clubs was awarded to Russia.

-UEFA Europa Conference League
+UEFA Conference League

 UEFA Cup Winners' Cup

 The UEFA Cup Winners' Cup became the first continental competition in which Soviet clubs began their international participation in 1965.
 Until 1992–93 Ukrainian teams represented the Soviet Union.

 Notes: Blue border colour indicates seasons for which UEFA coefficient earned by Ukrainian clubs was awarded to Russia.